The Complete Guide to Circadian Rhythm

 - Exercising late at night

-Naps are unlikely to disturb circadian rhythm if scheduled during a low point of alertness, usually around 3:00 pm.
+Naps are unlikely to disturb circadian rhythm if scheduled during a low point of alertness and completed by approximately 3:00 pm.

 Delayed Sleep Phase Syndrome (DSPS)

 This type of disorder occurs when someone feels tired later in the night and goes to sleep at least two hours past a reasonable bedtime, which for adults is often said to be by midnight.
 However, they still require the recommended 7-9 hours of sleep, but due to work, early school start times, or other life demands, can’t rise later in the morning.